zer0cache/matic-docs/docs/maintain/validator/responsibilities.md

 ## Overview

-For the detailed description on what is a validator, see [Validator](/docs/validate/validator/introduction).
+For the detailed description on what a validator is, see [Validator](/docs/validate/validator/introduction).

 Any [validator](/docs/validate/glossary#validator) on the Polygon Network has the following responsibilities:

 * Technical node operations done by the nodes.
 * Operations:
   * Maintain high uptime.
-  * Check daily the node related services and processes.
+  * Check node-related services and processes daily.
   * Run node monitoring.
   * Keep ETH balance on the signer address.
 * Delegation: